Gamify-IT/docs/dev-manuals/languages/unity/scene-handling.md

 ## First Scene

 We need to have a starting Scene from which every other Scene is accessible in some way.
-Currently we have a dummy scene called "FirstScene" which has a Script attached to it.
-If you load the "FirstScene" it executes a Script "LoadFirstScene.cs" that is attached to it.
+Currently we have a dummy scene called `FirstScene` which has a Script attached to it.
+If you load the `FirstScene` it executes a Script `LoadFirstScene.cs` that is attached to it.
 This Script loads the configured Scenes.

 ```c#
 using System.Collections;